 Students are expected to have basic knowledge of macroeconomy and finance may also help the attendance of the course.

 After the economic financial crisis of 2008, it has emerged the necessity for Governments across the world to boost productivity, improve competitiveness and ensure sustainable growth.
-In the aftermath of Covid, Governments are facing the same challange, with much more complexities due to an increased uncertainty and public debt and an economic crisis that have compromised all businesses.
-Long – term investors and Public Private Partnerships represent an answer to this need, to finance infrastructure, innovation, education, health and environmental projects, but also to increase competitiveness, ensure public debt sustainability and the fullfilment of SDGs.
+In the aftermath of Covid, Governments are facing the same challange, with much more complexities due to an increased uncertainty and public debt and an economic crisis that has compromised all businesses.
+Long – term investors and Public Private Partnerships represent an answer to this need, to finance infrastructure, innovation, education, health and environmental projects, but also to increase competitiveness and ensure public debt sustainability.
+Indeed, during Covid we have assisted to the emergence of many forms of partnerships between the state and the market, especially in the health care sector.
 In this scenario the development of new competencies is mandatory to understand, structure and manage long-term investments and Public Private Partnerships.
-The course will offer a specific focus also on Promotional Banks, which are one of the most relevant long-term investor, and Impact Investing, as a way to balance financial returns and societal impact.
-The course is patronized by the European Investment Bank institute, which provides some guest lectures.
-Further, it will offer also the change to meet and interact with other relevant players working in the domanin of Long term investments, such as investors and industrial players.
+The course provides a framework to understand long term investments and practical tools to work in this domain, with specific reference to Promotional Banks and Public Private Partnerships.
+The course is patronized by the European Investment Bank institute, which provides some guest lectures and give students the opportunity to work on a capstone project commissioned by the European Investment Bank.

 The course covers the following topics: